-We’re planning to make the fifth year of our festival bigger and better than ever – so we’ve brought on a few extra helping hands for 2020!
+We’re planning to make the festival’s Covid-comeback bigger and better than ever – so we’ve brought on a few extra helping hands for 2021!
 Meet the team working so hard to make NZGF everything it can be.

 Tom is one of the co-founders of Rainbite.
 He started the indie studio at the end of 2016, along with two of his peers, and has been game designing and community managing ever since.
 Rainbite has released two games in the time they’ve been around and are currently working on their new IP, Trigger Witch.